navigate()

 Environment: Browser, Client Routing.

-We can use navigate('/some/url') to programmatically switch pages.
+The navigate('/some/url') function enables you to programmatically switch pages.

-⚠ navigate() is only available if you use Client Routing.
+navigate() works only with Client Routing.
 If you use Server Routing, then do window.location.href = '/some/url' instead.

-navigate() is useful when the navigation isn't triggered by the user clicking on an anchor tag <a>.
-For example, when redirecting a user after a successful form submission.
+With navigate(), you can implement navigations that aren't triggered by the user clicking on a <a> link: for example, when redirecting a user after a successful form submission.

 function Form() {